 Existing bicycle and pedestrian accommodations along 183A and US 183 within the project limits are currently limited to crosswalks and ramps at Hero Way, Bryson Ridge Trail, and SH 29, and paved outside shoulders along the general-purpose lanes.

-The 183A Phase III project will include a 10-foot-wide, shared-use path for bicycle and pedestrian use from Hero Way to the planned Seward Junction South.
+The 183A Phase III project will include a 10-foot-wide, shared-use path for bicycle and pedestrian use from Hero Way to Seward Junction Loop.
 A connecting shared use path will provide trail access to the City of Leander’s planned South San Gabriel River Park.

-The Mobility Authority has issued bonds to finance projects and is pursuing a TIFIA loan.
+The Mobility Authority has issued bonds and has been granted a TIFIA loan to finance the project.

-Construction will begin in spring 2021 and is anticipated to be open to traffic in 2025.
+Construction began in spring 2021 and is anticipated to be open to traffic in 2025.

 Project construction will occur primarily within the existing 183A and US 183 ROW and easements and the proposed 19.3 acres of additional ROW north of SH 29.